transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 involvement of other researchers, in many cases they mandate the reviewer to first obtain permission from the editor in case they want to involve someone else in their review.
-The editor's prominent role can also be observed by the terms frequent appearance in the policies.
-Almost three quarters of all policies contain the term "editor".
+The editor's prominent role can also be observed by the terms' frequent appearance in the policies.
+Almost three quarters of all policies mention the term "editor".